 Southeastern United States Agriculture

-Incorporating NASA Earth Observations into the USDA Southeast Regional Climate Hub Lately Identified Geospecific Heightened Threat System (SERCH LIGHTS) to assist farmers in making informed decisions on water and crop management
+Incorporating NASA Earth Observations into the USDA Southeast Regional Climate Hub Lately Identified Geospecific Heightened Threat System (SERCH LIGHTS) to Assist Farmers in Making Informed Decisions on Water and Crop Management

 Project Overview

-Objective: To incorporate the NLDAS and newly available SMAP data into the USDA Southeast Regional Climate Hub (SERCH) Lately Identified Geospecific Heightened Threat System (LIGHTS) in order to increase the effectiveness and range of the tool.
+Objective: To incorporate the NLDAS and newly available SMAP data into the USDA Southeast Regional Climate Hub (SERCH) Lately Identified Geospecific Heightened Threat System (LIGHTS) in order to increase the accuracy and range of the tool.

-Community Concern: Regional climate variability, due to climate change, in the Southeast United States is an enduring concern for agricultural and forestry management.
-This variability affects drought, heat stress, flooding events, expanding growing seasons and changes in pest pressures.
-Drought stress directly affects the agricultural and forestry sectors’ ability to manage their water resources through more effective use of irrigation and better distribution of forestland fire-management resources.
-The USDA Southeast Regional Climate Hub (SERCH) developed a tool called Lately Identified Geospecific Heightened Threat System (LIGHTS) to identify and alert users to changes in drought, temperature and precipitation patterns in their location.
-This tool allows users to address water management more efficiently.
-However, this tool lacks information regarding soil moisture, which also affects drought patterns.
+Community Concern: Regional climate variability in the southeast United States is a concern for agricultural and forestry management.
+This variability is causing droughts, heat stress, and flooding events while also expanding the growing season and changing pest phenologies.
+Drought induced water-stress directly affects the agricultural and forestry sectors’ ability to manage their water resources through more effective use of irrigation and better distribution of forestland fire-management resources.
+As a result, the USDA Southeast Regional Climate Hub (SERCH) developed a tool called Lately Identified Geospecific Heightened Threat System (LIGHTS) to identify and alert users to changes in drought, temperature, and precipitation patterns.
+While this tool allows users to address water management more efficiently it lacks information regarding soil moisture, which also affects drought patterns.

-National Application Area(s) Addressed: Agriculture, Climate, Water Resources
+National Application Areas Addressed: Agriculture, Climate, Water Resources

-Study Location: Southeastern, United States (VA, NC, SC, GA, FL, MS, AL, LA, TN, KY, AR)
+Study Location: Southeastern, United States (AL, AR, FL, GA, KY, LA, MS, NC, SC, TN, VA)

-Study Period: April, 2015 to Present
+Study Period: April 2015 to May 2016

-Advisor(s): Dr. Kenton Ross, NASA DEVELOP National Program
+Advisor: Dr. Kenton Ross, NASA DEVELOP National Program

-Source of Project Idea: This project resulted from conversations between the Langley Center Lead, Emily Adams and Dr. Ross regarding different ideas for summer projects.
-After formulating an outline of a project we contacted the USDA SERCH to see if they would be interested in partnering with DEVELOP for the project where the discussion evolved to introducing NASA data to their existing tool.
+Source of Project Idea: This project resulted from conversations between the DEVELOP Langley Center Lead, Emily Adams, and Dr. Ross regarding different ideas for summer projects.
+After formulating an outline of a project, we contacted the USDA SERCH to see if they would be interested in partnering with DEVELOP for the project, where the discussion evolved into incorporating NASA data into their existing tool.

 Partner Overview

-Partner Organization(s):
+Partner Organization: